 Individuals in recovery need to be surrounded by supportive people who understand their situation and are willing to help them stay on the path of sobriety.
 They help a recovering addict build support systems that help them achieve long-term sobriety.

-What Are the Myths and Misperceptions About Support Groups for Addiction Recovery?
+What are Support Groups for Addiction Recovery

 What Are the Types of Support Groups for Addiction Recovery?